Power series proofs for local stabilities of K\"ahler and balanced structures with mild $\partial\bar\partial$-lemma: Abstract

 \section{Abstract}

-By use of a natural map introduced recently by the first and third authors from the space of pure-type complex differential forms on a complex manifold to the corresponding one on the small differentiable deformation of this manifold, we will give a power series proof for Kodaira-Spencer's local stability theorem of K\"{a}hler structures.
-We also obtain two new local stability theorems, one of balanced structures on an $n$-dimensional balanced manifold with the $(n-1,n)$-th mild $\p\db$-lemma by power series method and the other one on $p$-K\"{a}hler structures with the deformation invariance of $(p,p)$-Bott-Chern numbers.
+By use of a natural map introduced recently by the first and third authors from the space of pure-type complex differential forms on a complex manifold to the corresponding one on the small differentiable deformation of this manifold, we will give a power series proof for Kodaira--Spencer's local stability theorem of K\"{a}hler structures.
+We also obtain two new local stability theorems, one of balanced structures on an $n$-dimensional balanced manifold with the $(n-1,n)$-th mild $\p\db$-lemma by power series method and the other one on $p$-K\"{a}hler structures with the deformation invariance of $(p,p)$-Bott--Chern numbers.

 \subjclass[2010]{Primary 32G05; Secondary 13D10, 14D15, 53C55} \keywords{Deformations of complex structures; Deformations and infinitesimal methods, Formal methods; deformations, Hermitian and K\"ahlerian manifolds}